BubbatheVTOG/DeskCluster/README.md

 8. After the first run, this command will run the rest of the playbook:
   `ansible-playbook -i hosts.ini site.yml -u bubba -K`.
 "Bubba" is the user that is set by default.
+9. For AUR support an ansible galaxy package was uses.
+To install:
+  `ansible-galaxy install kewlfft.aur`.

 ### Static IP Address Example